Good morning, Bagan.

 Bagan Archaeological Zone: Foreigners need to pay 25,000 kyats to obtain a [flimpsy] card pass used to explore the Bagan Archaeological Zone.
 This pass is valid for 5 days.
-Keep it close by when you’re in Bagan, authorities might ask to check it, especially at the bigger temples.
+Keep it with you when you’re in Bagan.
+Authorities might ask to check it, especially at the bigger temples.

 Shoes and socks are not allowed in pagodas; everyone will be barefooted.
 Keep your shoulders and knees covered as a form of respect.
 Don’t wear translucent or revealing clothes.

 Hot-Air Balloon Rides

 Rides are available by season only, typically from mid-October to mid-March, due to weather.

 Getting around in Bagan